flutter/samples/add_to_app/multiple_flutters_module/README.md

 * The definitive source of truth for the data lives in the host platform data model.
-* Every host view displaying Flutter content maintains: a Flutter engine, a bidirectional platform channel, a subscription to the host data model.
+* Every host view displaying Flutter content maintains: a Flutter engine, a bidirectional platform channel, and a subscription to the host data model.
-* Flutter instances maintain a copy of the data it is interested in reading, this data is seeded by the host when the instance is first displayed.
+* Flutter instances maintain a copy of the data they are interested in reading, and this data is seeded by the host when the instance is first displayed.
-* Mutations from Flutter code are sent to the host platform via the channel who then performs the mutations then notifies all host view controllers and Flutter engines of the new value.
+* Mutations from Flutter code are sent to the host platform via the channel.
+The host platform performs the mutations, and then notifies all host view controllers and Flutter engines of the new value.
 * Mutations from host code happen directly on the data model who notifies host view controllers and Flutter engines of the new value.